Grant access, and keep sensitive content hidden.

 - Admin: administrators can create rooms, grant admin permissions, remove users and manage the workspace billing settings.
 The user who created the workspace is an admin by default, but there can be multiple admins in a single workspace.

-- Creating Rooms: the admin of a workspace can grant another user the right to create rooms within that workspace.
+- Create rooms: the admin of a workspace can grant another user the right to create rooms within that workspace.

-- Publishing Templates: workspace admins can grant other workspace members the ability to publish murals as a template.
+- Publish templates: workspace admins can grant other workspace members the ability to publish murals as a template.
 These murals will appear under 'TEMPLATES' with the content of their original mural fixed in place.
 Anyone in your workspace can create murals from templates.

-- View Workspace murals: rooms in a workspace may be public.
+- View open rooms: rooms in a workspace may be public.
 Admins have the ability to disable the ability of a specific user to discover open rooms.